 Also, change the filters regularly and avoid using a hose to clean the interior of the unit, as this can lead to electrical issues.
 Any other required maintenance should be completed by a trained professional.
 Always call an expert at the first sign of a problem with your air conditioner.

 No, you will most likely not be able to find the correct-sized filter at your local home improvement store.
 In addition, Carrier filters are made with higher-quality materials than the regular disposable filters.
-Keep in mind, however, that Carrier filters can be washed and reused.
+Keep in mind, however, that Carrier filter

 The warranty covers the cost of parts that fail during the warranty period (usually 10 years).
 It does not include the cost of labor.
 Speak with your Carrier dealer for more information.